GrandNagusZek/project-3/README.md

 ## Table of Contents

 -[Features](#features)

 -[Demo](#demo)

 -[Installation](#installation)

 -[Usage](#usage)

 -[PWA Functionality](#pwa-functionality)

 -[Technologies Used](#technologies-used)

 -[Contributing](#contributing)

 -[License](#license)

 ## Introduction

 Welcome to the AthleticMia E-commerce site!
 This project is a modern, responsive web application built using React and Vite, designed to provide users with an intuitive and seamless shopping experience for home gym and exercise equipment.
+Our motivation for this project was to provide a more curated online shopping experience for those who are more serious fitness enthusiasts or people building the own home gyms.
+Building an e-commerce site that sells home gym and exercise equipment, especially with PWA functionality, involves a variety of lessons across different domains of web development and project management.
+This included Frontend Development with React and Vite, PWA Development, Backend Development, Deployment, Design and UX, as well as Project Management and Collaboration.

 ## Features